patrickbucher/daily-haskell/diary.md

 I also extended my help function to use Minimax, but using the original `buildTree` function: I'd like to see all possible moves, not just the realistic one.
 Writing this, I now see a possibility to test my implementation: The computer opponent plays using a pruned tree, whereas I rely on the original one using hints.

+Update: That wasn't convincing, for I won both games against the strongest opponents using hints at both levels 5 and 3.
+I'm probably pruning the wrong way.

 # Day 43 (Fr, 2025-09-19)

 Little time this morning: I decided to ditch my `buildTreeAB` implementation.
 First, I want to get rid of the `Maybe Int` for the node value in favour of a `Int`, because in Reversi, every node in the game tree always has a value; it just might not be the one propagated from below.
 In fact, I might need the latter value as a return value of an evaluation function, but I have to consider this when I have more time on the weekend.